 7. Businesses leveraging social media platforms for recruiting are reporting 44% improvements in quality of hire and 34% improvements in time to hire (Resource Solutions)

 Using social media as part of a recruitment strategy can have its benefits… as well as being cost-effective it can increase your reach and job visibility.

 8. 32% of job seekers call company culture a reason for leaving a role within the first three months (Jobvite)

-Almost a third of candidates stated company culture as an important factor in willingness to stay within a new role.
-Determining workplace culture and candidate fit as a key ingredient for encouraging employee retention.
+Almost a third of candidates stated company culture as an important factor in their willingness to stay within a new role.
+Determining workplace culture and candidate fit is a key ingredient for encouraging employee retention.